RhoInc/web-codebook/README.md

 ## Overview

 The web codebook is a JavaScript library that provides a concise summary of every variable in a dataset.
 The codebook includes interactive features such as real-time filters and requires minimal user configuration.
- [Click here for a live demo](https://rhoinc.github.io/viz-library/examples/0009-web-codebook-demo/example.html).
+ [Click here for a live demo](https://rhoinc.github.io/web-codebook/test-page/default/).
 When the page loads, the user sees a "codebook" providing a graphical data summary for each data column.

 ![alt tag](https://user-images.githubusercontent.com/31038805/33683185-0f6d9c44-da98-11e7-829d-24f41e77ffc2.gif)

+The library also provides an `explorer` function ([demo](https://rhoinc.github.io/web-codebook/test-page/explorer/)) that lets users explorer codebooks for multiple files from the same webpage.
+Finally, the associated [datadigest R package](https://github.com/RhoInc/datadigest) wraps the web-codebook functionality in easy-to-use R functions.

 ## Background